Services for your industry

 Recent Cases & Deals

-- Gemma Ritchie is acting for a Bexhill-based housing charity in making an application to the Charity Commission to change the charity’s objects by way of a Charity Commission Scheme.
+- Mark Williams is acting for a Bexhill-based housing charity in making an application to the Charity Commission to change the charity’s objects by way of a Charity Commission Scheme.

-- Gemma Ritchie is acting for a large charity in separating the charity into two separate entities and incorporating the trading arm as a Charitable Incorporated Organisation.
+- Our team acted for a large charity in separating the charity into two separate entities and incorporating the trading arm as a Charitable Incorporated Organisation.
 The charity has two distinct elements to its operations which would benefit from being separated, not least in terms of allocation and management of risk.
 Incorporating the trading arm of the charity will also provide the charity’s trustees with additional protection from personal liability.

 - Our team assisted a local charity with several issues surrounding misconduct of an officer, the resignation of trustees and a reorganisation and restructuring exercise.
 The client was under tight time constraints as there was a real danger of the charity being wound up.
 Happily, we helped to ensure that all the issues were resolved and the charity continues to operate.